rockleaks/network/README.md

    - On Windows Powershell: `dir` Or `ls`
    - On Linux/MacOS: `ls`

-**Note:** All the Java programs should be compiled before executing it.
+**Note:** All the Java programs should be compiled for executing it.
 ---
 ## Run Java file